ipfs/ipfs-desktop/README.md

 ## Releasing

+- Fetch new translations from Transifex: `tx pull -a`
+- Commit the changes
 - Bump the version in `package.json`
 - Commit the changes
 - Create a tag with the same version: `git tag vA.B.C`